RedRock42/Tribute-Page-Challenge/README.md

 ## Synopsis

-My very first responsive web page!
+My first responsive web page!
 This little project I did for the Tribute Page Challenge at FreeCodeCamp.Com